synrais/Makita-LXT-Battery-Monitor-Unlocker/README.md

 - 🔋 **Health** — degradation score from 0–4 with a visual bar (`####`, `###-`, etc.)
 - 🔄 **Cycle count** — how many full charge/discharge cycles the pack has seen
 - 🔒 **Lock status** — LOCKED or UNLOCKED, with the specific failure code
+- 💡 **Status LED** — onboard NeoPixel shows device state at a glance
+- 🔦 **Battery LEDs** — flashes the pack's own indicators on detection and successful unlock
 - 🛠️ **Auto-unlock** — performs a charger-style unlock sequence automatically on locked packs
-- 🔧 **Frame repair** — if a locked battery has corrupt checksums the BMS can't self-correct, reads the live data frame, recalculates the correct checksums, and writes it back — all other battery data untouched
+- 🔧 **Frame repair** — recalculates and rewrites corrupt checksums without touching any other battery data

 No configuration.
 No button presses.
 Just insert the battery and it runs.
 Remove it and the device waits for the next one.